ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ```

-We're using the [Azure CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) with an inline PowerShell script to create the various resources in Azure through the MyAzureSubscription service connection we created earlier.
-I've chosen Azure CLI over for example ARM templates because of its simplicity and because it has an extension which allows me to also interact Azure DevOps.
+We're using the [Azure CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) with an inline PowerShell Core script to create the various resources in Azure through the MyAzureSubscription service connection we created earlier.
+I've chosen Azure CLI over for example ARM templates because of its simplicity and because it has an extension which allows me to also interact with Azure DevOps.

 #### Provision the Azure virtual machine